za3k/za3k.com/archive/ultimate_archwizard.md

  - To use a **skill** to overcome a challenge, roll d6 and add your skill.
 Compare the result to the challenge difficulty.
     - If the result is **2 or more higher** than the difficulty, you have total success (**yes, and...**), and it goes exactly how you wanted.
 Describe what happens.
     - If the result is **0 or 1 higher** than the difficulty, you have mixed success (**yes, but...**).
 Describe what happens.
-    - If the result is **lower** than the difficulty, you fail (**no, but...**).
-Add 1 to your skill--you've improved through experience.
-If you have any fun ideas what went wrong, describe what happens.
-Otherwise the DM will give you an idea to describe.
+    - If the result is **lower** than the difficulty, you fail (**no, and...**).
-    - If you roll is **1**, you fail catastrophically (**no, and...**).
 Add 1 to your skill--you've improved through experience.
 If you have any fun ideas what went wrong, describe what happens.
 Otherwise the DM will give you an idea to describe.
     - Whenever you describe what happens, you describe how NPCs react, and what happens in the world--not just what your character does.

 ## [Secret GM Guide](ultimate_archwizard_gm.md) (players don't click)